imixs/imixs-cloud/README.md

 The main objectives of the _Imixs-Cloud_ project can be itemized under the following rules:

  1. _A new environment can be setup easily and run on commodity hardware._
- 2. _The docker command line interface (CLI) is the main interface to setup and manage the environment._
+ 2. _The docker command line interface (CLI) is all you need to know to setup and manage the environment._
  3. _Scalabillity and configuration is managed by the core concepts of docker-swarm and docker-compose._
  4. _Docker Images can be deployed to a central Docker-Registry which is part of the environment._
  5. _All services are isolated and accessible through a central reverse proxy server._
  6. _The environment configuration can be managed by a private code repository like Git._
- 7. _Docker UI Front-End services are used to monitor the infrastructure._
+ 7. _Docker UI Front-End services are used to monitor and manage the infrastructure._

 ## Basic Architecture